ASU-CPI/honest-pi/article/01_article.md

 In the fall of 2013, we began to notice increasing Internet chatter highlighting research suggesting that a person’s ability to solve a mathematical problem is affected by their beliefs.
 In most instances 2 + 2 = 4.
 But if the answer 4 conflicts with your beliefs or preferences, an answer that aligned more closely to your beliefs will be more persuasive.
 And then, it gets worse: telling you that the answer is 4 - an answer at odds with your strongly held belief - may only cause you to more strongly hold onto your insistence that the answer is actually 30.
 Or -5.
 Or the methods that produced 4 are suspect.
 Or that the premise of the question is flawed.

-Added to this specific finding are general observations about the state of deliberation and policy making in our democracies: debates about the very existence of human-caused climate change forestall debates about how to best address the problem; epidemiological and drug-trial evidence are questioned by non-scientists who cite government and drug company conspiracies as reasons to avoid vaccinations; whether Social Security is sustainable over the long-term depends on which model you believe.
+Added to this specific finding are general observations about the state of deliberation and policy making in our democracies: debates about the very existence of human-caused climate change forestall debates about how to best address the problem; epidemiological and drug-trial evidence are questioned by activist parents who point towards possible government and drug company conspiracies as reasons to avoid common childhood vaccinations; whether Social Security is sustainable over the long-term, whether wealth inequality is increasing or gender pay-differences exist depends on which model you believe.

 Such deeply troubling findings and observations cause us to ask: how can we have rationale governance when we can’t rely on evidence to frame our discussions?
 Moreover, how can we hope to facilitate informed decisions and actions when ideological beliefs trump scientific facts?